Development of Final Fantasy XV: Staff

 From 2006 to 2013, Final Fantasy XV was developed by what was then Square Enix 1st Production Department.
 In the wake of extensive business restructuring in 2013, development was transferred to the newly formed Business Division 2, headed by Tabata and incorporating the core Final Fantasy development team.
-In 2018, the Final Fantasy XV team were incorporated into Luminous Productions, a new subsidiary led by Tabata who continued to work on both an untitled AAA project and post-release content for Final Fantasy XV.
+In 2018, the Final Fantasy XV team was incorporated into Luminous Productions, a subsidiary led by Tabata which continued to work on both a then-untitled project and post-release content for Final Fantasy XV.

-Along with bringing in staff members from other sections of the company, they also recruited help from other development studios: HexaDrive was brought in to help with engineering the game, XPEC Entertainment helped with the design for the later sections of the game, Shanghai company Plusmile helped with the design of buildings, licensed middleware from Umbra was used to boost the game's graphics, while Streamline Studios was brought in to help with technical development.
+Square Enix also recruited help from other development studios: HexaDrive was brought in to help with engineering the game, XPEC Entertainment helped with the design for later sections, Shanghai company Plusmile helped with building design, licensed middleware from Umbra was used to boost the graphics, while Streamline Studios was brought in to help with technical development.
 It was initially supposed, after an announcement in 2015, that Avalanche Studios was brought on board to help create the game's airship mechanics.
 In the event, Avalanche and Square Enix did not directly collaborate: instead, Avalanche showed them their level of detail development methods, and Square Enix's internal team created the airship mechanics using that information.

 The image illustration and logo design was done by Yoshitaka Amano, who was brought on at the beginning of the game's production and designed the logo based on the game's themes.
 Several pieces of Amano's original artwork were retained and used in promotion when the game changed from Versus XIII to XV.
 In contrast to other major parts of the game, the logo artwork survived almost unchanged aside from its coloring.
 Amano also designed a new version of the logo that faded in during the game's ending, collaborating with the development team on its use.
-According to Tabata, the new logo signified the beginning of a new journey, and also representing the game's development since it was known as Versus XIII.
+According to Tabata, the new logo signified the beginning of a new journey, and the game's development since it was known as Versus XIII.